State / Territory Benefits - Washington

 - Adopted Child

-Vehicle License Plate Service Award Emblems: To honor the Veteran, who shares a common bond through their service and sacrifice to their country and to Washington, any honorably discharged Veteran may obtain an emblem packet which contains one U.S. Veteran emblem, one U.S. Flag Emblem and their choice of campaign ribbon.
-Emblem packets are available for a cost of $10.00.
+Veteran/ Military Service Award Emblems: To honor the military Service member, who shares a common bond through their service and sacrifice to their country and to Washington, any honorably discharged Veteran may obtain an emblem packet which can be put on any license plate type and include:

-Former Prisoners of War: A qualified prisoner of war may receive an exemption from license fees on one vehicle each year.
+Former Prisoners of War Plate: A qualified Prisoner of War may receive an exemption from license fees on one vehicle each year.
 Special plates are available with a permanent registration to qualified recipients.

-- Have received an honorable discharge - or received a discharge for physical reasons with an honorable record.
+- Received an honorable discharge or discharged for physical reasons with an honorable record, or

-- Have been captured or incarcerated for more than 29 days by an enemy of the United States during a period of war with the United States
+- Were captured or incarcerated for 29 or more days during a war with an enemy of the United States, or

 Eligibility: To qualify for these special plates, applicants must:

 - Have served in any branch of the armed forces of the United States, Reserves, or National Guard, and

 - An honorable discharge or a discharge for medical reasons with an honorable record.

 - A 100% service-connected disability rating from the Veterans Administration or the military service from which the Veteran was discharged.

 Medal of Honor Plate: Washington residents who have received the Medal of Honor may receive a license plate representing that award.
 You must submit proof from the Department of Veteran Affairs that you have received the Medal of Honor.
 There is no special plate fee.